jamesukiyo/learning-notes/Learn JavaScript - Beginner.md

 ---
 ### For Loops

 A typical `for` loop contains an iterator variable which usually appears in all 3 expressions in the loop.
-The
+Typically, this is how a `for` loop works:
+1. The iterator variable is initialized;
+2. It is checked against a stopping condition;
+3. Then it is assigned a new value on each loop iteration.